racga12/basic-prediction-sp500-with-LSTM/README.md

 Future plans:
 - Find the way to add other metrics like inflow/outflow and values based in sentiment analysis based on relevant news.

+***Disclaimer**: These predictions aren't a investment advice, just a personal project made out of curiosity and to see how much it differs from the actual price development and how other metrics could influence the price.*
 *Format: Jupyter notebook for Google Colab.*